24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 Canned Foods

-The increasing cost and scarcity of aluminum are making canned goods more expensive.
+The rising cost and scarcity of aluminum are driving up the price of canned goods.
 If your pantry relies on cans, take note.
 Canned tuna and other sources of quality protein are likely to see price increases.

-Rising costs of ingredients and packaging are also impacting pet foods.
+Rising ingredient and packaging costs are also affecting pet food.

 Fruits

 Fruit will continue to rise in price.
-Certain crops like oranges, mangoes, and bananas might be most affected.
+Certain crops, such as oranges, mangoes, and bananas, might be most affected.

 Okay, so what do you do about this?